SensesProject/extreme-events/src/assets/text/en.md

 Population employed in agricualture in exposed land area.

-+++ cat-crop-failure 1
++++ cat-crop-failure median

 In contrast, crop failure is confined to crop land.
-While there is no substential change in exposure at @yellow(+1\,°C), the incresase in exposed land becomes apparent at @orange(+1.5\,°C) and for exposed population there's a substential increase at @red(+2\,°C)
+While there is no substential change in exposure at @!L1(+1\,°C), the incresase in exposed land becomes apparent at @!L2(+1.5\,°C) and for exposed population there's a substential increase at @!L3(+2\,°C)

-+++ cat-crop-failure 2
++++ cat-crop-failure climate

-In @blue(preindustrial) climate exposure is generally low and all climate and impact model combinations return quite consistent results.
+In @!L0(preindustrial) climate exposure is generally low and all climate and impact model combinations return quite consistent results.

-+++ cat-crop-failure 3
++++ cat-crop-failure impact

-At @red(+2\,°C) the models show a less uniform picture.
+At @!L3(+2\,°C) the models show a less uniform picture.
 Most notably, the climate model {GFDL-ESM2M}(First column from the left.) projects significantly higher exposure for land and population.

 Apart from the uncertainties in the modeling chain, there is another effect that contributes to uncertainties in crop modelling: So far we don’t know exactly to what magnitude the CO₂ fertilization amounts, and furthermore some leeway exists in associating a CO₂ concentration to a particular global warming level.